cmontemuino/tech-knowledge-base/blog-posts/amd-mi300x-setup/README.md

 /boot/grub2/grub.cfg
 ```

-Therefore, it is crucial to regenerate `/boot/efi/EFI/redhat/grub.cfg` in this case:
+It is imperative to regenerate `/boot/efi/EFI/redhat/grub.cfg` in this case:

 ```shell
 # Edit GRUB defaults